camptocamp/c2cgeoportal/doc/administrator/editing.rst

      ``type_id``).
 This is not strictly required, but recommended.
    * The relationship's target table should have at least two columns, a primary key column and a text column.
 By default the used text column is the column named ``name``.
      The default order column is the text column.
+   * | The column ``name`` of the relationship's target table MUST NOT have empty values.
+     | Hint: set a `NOT NULL` constraint on this column.
+     | This MAY also apply to other columns as well if they are used in the relation.
-Another text column and a order column can be specified by the ``editingEnumerations`` layer metadata.
-Example:
+   * | Another text column and a order column can be specified by the ``editingEnumerations`` layer metadata.
+     | Example:

 .. code:: json